-To deal with these issues, the \model{} baseline uses a 3D CNN trained to recognize fine-grained fitness activities and special action tokens to enable interactive feedback.
-We also consider the following ablations of the \model{} model: \begin{enumerate*}[label={(\arabic*)}] \item instead of the 3D CNN, we use a CLIP based encoder similar to Video-ChatGPT \cite{abs-2306-05424} (``w/o 3D CNN''); \item we use a non-interactive turn-based version without the <next> and <feedback> action tokens (``w/o Action Tokens''). \end{enumerate*} We also consider a text-only Socratic model \cite{zeng2023socratic}: Socratic-Llama-2-7B, where we prompt the language-only LLaMA-2-7B LM to generate a feedback for the previous $5$ seconds of user activity provided as a list of activity descriptions in $1$-second intervals.
+To deal with these issues, our \model{} baseline uses a 3D CNN trained to recognize fine-grained fitness activities and special action tokens to enable interactive feedback.
+We also consider the following ablations of the model: \begin{enumerate*}[label={(\arabic*)}] \item instead of the 3D CNN, we use a CLIP-based encoder similar to Video-ChatGPT \cite{abs-2306-05424} (``w/o 3D CNN''); \item we skip pre-training the \model{} with the \qevdshortclipdataset{} short-clips fitness questions and feedbacks dataset (``w/o Pre-training''); \item we use a non-interactive turn-based version without the \nextt and \feedbackt action tokens (``w/o Action Tokens''). \end{enumerate*} We also consider a text-only Socratic model, Socratic-LLaMA-2-7B \cite{zeng2023socratic}.
+In this model, we prompt the language-only LLaMA-2-7B LLM to generate feedback for the previous $5$ seconds of user activity, provided as a list of activity descriptions in $1$-second intervals.
 Similar to the zero-shot video-language model evaluations, the full history of described activity and generated feedbacks is included in the prompt.
-The textual description of user activity is based on the activations of the aforementioned fine-tuned 3D-CNN.
+The textual description of user activity is based on the activations of the aforementioned fine-tuned 3D CNN.
 An example prompt is provided in the appendix.